zeek/package-manager/doc/quickstart.rst

 ----------------------

-If you prefer to not use the suggested `Basic Configuration`_ settings for `scriptdir` and `plugindir`, the default configuration will install all package scripts/plugins within :file:`~/.bro-pkg` or you may change them to whatever location you prefer.
+If you prefer to not use the suggested `Basic Configuration`_ settings for `script_dir` and `plugin_dir`, the default configuration will install all package scripts/plugins within :file:`~/.bro-pkg` or you may change them to whatever location you prefer.
 These will be referred to as "non-standard" locations in the sense that vanilla configurations of either :program:`bro` or :program:`broctl` will not detect scripts/plugins in those locations without additional configuration.